 - Is cauliflower good for my chickens?

 A cauliflower, scientifically known as Brassica Oleracea, is a cabbage that belongs to the mustard family or is also called Brassicaceae.
 Cauliflower is rich in vitamins and minerals where people and animals can benefit a lot.

 Cauliflower is considered to be a healthy and all-purpose vegetable that can be served in various dishes.
-One of the versatility of cauliflower is that it is definitely not difficult to grow even in your backyard.
+One of the benefits of cauliflower is that it is not difficult to grow, even in your backyard.
 Hence, it would be beneficial for chicken owners who have backyard poultry farms.